Luckyyyshot/TraderieListingManager/README.md

 - Subscribe to a listing that saves data about it so it's able to relist them.
 - Unsubscribe all functionality that will drop all the subscribed listings.
+- Relist functionality (for some runes in D2R) that relists all the subscribed listings.

 ## Structure